EXCLUSIVE-Spyware claims emerge in row over Chinese dissident at NYU

 In examining the iPad and the iPhone, they found software that allowed a third party to secretly connect to an inbuilt global positioning system, essentially turning a device into a tracking device, said the second source.
 The technicians also found hidden, password-protected software that backed up the contents to a remote server, the source added.

-“It’s perfectly consistent with their desire to manipulate and control the situation and know whatever confidential advice he is getting,” Cohen said in reference to Fu and those around him.
+“It’s perfectly consistent with their desire to manipulate and control the situation and know whatever confidential advice he is getting,” Cohen said.

 SUSPICIOUS SOFTWARE